aandaldi/Learn-Python-Flask/Readme.md

                  => Using Flask to Crated Restful API ==> learn: - restful,
                                                                  - give status on API
                                                                  - Item List
-                                                                 - implement JWT on app4.py
+                                                                 - implement JWT on app4.py -> test API using auth JWT on header
+                                                                 - using SQLlite on app5.py -> work with database -> sqllite create file.db                                                       in the folder